 ALK Mutation (Gene Rearrangement)

 ALK is a short name for the anaplastic lymphoma receptor tyrosine kinase gene.
-This test detects specific rearrangements in the ALK gene in the DNA of cancer cells and tissue.
+This test detects specific rearrangements in the ALK gene in cancer cells and tissue.
 The presence of these changes makes it more likely that a person with non-small cell lung cancer will respond to a targeted drug therapy.

 There are several different methods of testing for ALK mutations, but all of them involve evaluating either the ALK gene rearrangement or the altered ALK protein in tumor tissue.

 ALK mutation analysis is used primarily to determine if a person with adenocarcinoma non-small cell lung cancer is likely to respond to an ALK kinase inhibitor drug therapy, such as crizotinib.
 This testing detects the presence of ALK gene rearrangements in tumor tissue.

 The test is typically ordered along with or as a follow-up test to EGFR and ROS1.
 If a non-small cell lung cancer has an EGFR mutation, then the affected person is likely to respond to an anti-EGFR drug therapy (tyrosine kinase inhibitor) and further testing is usually not necessary.
 However, if the tumor is negative for an EGFR mutation, then the person is not likely to respond to an anti-EGFR tyrosine kinase inhibitor.
 ALK mutation testing is then used to determine whether the person's tumor would be likely to respond to an ALK kinase inhibitor.

 If a person's tumor is negative for the most common ALK gene rearrangements, tests for other less common mutations not detected by the current test or tests for the altered ALK protein may be used to help predict therapeutic responses.
 In some cases, testing for the altered ALK protein may be preferred over ALK gene rearrangement testing.